bastig2001/grman_project_2/README.md

 ## Usage

+***Important Note: Sync does not use any form of encryption for the data transfer, so use it only in private and secure networks!***

 With the compiled binary `sync`, you can start a client, a server or both for synchronization.
 Once started, you also get access to a command line to further interact with the system.